testingisdocumenting/znai/znai-docs/znai/visuals/image-annotations.md

 Note: Color of badges change based on the background color

+# Manual Coordinates

+Hover mouse over image during [Preview Mode](introduction/getting-started#preview-mode) to display coordinates under the cursor.
+Use the displayed coordinates to update the position.

 # Badge Textual Description

 Put ordered list right before or after an annotated image to associate text with the badges.